cmiller-veced/osdupy/README.md

 First step is to read swagger / OpenAPI files.
 These files are in json/yaml.
 We shall take the things we find there and represent them as data.
+DONE

+Next step is to validate data against the swagger.
+The tricky part is getting references.
+Worthwhile because it keeps us in the original data format.
+No DAO (data access objects).

+Other tasks present themselves as we go.
+Navigating json data is tedious without good tools so we create the tools as we go.
+Yes, I know there are tools out there already.
+But I want GOOD tools.

 # How to do it?